marco262/my_wiki/README.md

 ## Media files

-Media files are not pulled down from GitHub by the intended installation (see `startup_script.sh`).
+Media files are not pulled down from GitHub by the intended installation (see `install_script.sh`).
 Instead, media file requests are redirected to the my-wiki cloud bucket, where all files should be manually copied.

 To automatically sync your local `media/` directory with the bucket: